titoBouzout/SideBarEnhancements/readme.md

-*# Sublime Text 3 Compatibilty
+# Sublime Text 3 Compatibilty

 Please see: https://github.com/titoBouzout/SideBarEnhancements/tree/st3atyourownrisk

 # Description

-Provides enhancements to the operations on Side Bar of Files and Folders for Sublime Text 2.
+Provides enhancements to the operations on Sidebar of Files and Folders for Sublime Text 2.
 See: http://www.sublimetext.com/

 Notably provides delete as "move to trash", open with.. a and clipboard.
 Close, move, open and restore buffers affected by a rename/move command.